alwynmathew/gradflow-check/README.md

-# gradflow-check
+# Gradient flow check in Pytorch

-Check that the gradient flow is proper in the network in Pytorch
+Check that the gradient flow is proper in the network

 ## Usage